Creativity has the power to transform.

 The video games and XR industry increasingly crosscuts professional disciplines, contributing to digital transformation in other industries.
 VR and AR technologies are poignant examples of that.

-The music industry contains independent labels and national offices of the big international record companies.
+The music and sound industry contains independent labels and national offices of the big international record companies.
 Some musicians identify with Danish society, others see themselves as global citizens.

 - Film, TV & animation